wol-soft/beerplop/README.md

 ### Tests

 To execute the tests in your browser visit http://localhost:8080/test after all containers are started.
-Alternatively you can execute `node tests\bootstrap.js` (either in a container or from your host system, then requires installed NodeJS).
+Alternatively you can execute `node tests\bootstrap.js` (either in a container or from your host system, then requires installed NodeJS; additionally you may have to trigger chromium download via `npm install puppeteer` manually even if the dependencies from the package.json were installed).
 Currently the tests load a Beerplop page in the background and afterwards operate on the DOM.

 ### Recover